 Meet With Your Nurse

-Your nurse will meet with you before your surgery.
-Tell him or her the dose of any medications (including patches and creams) you took after midnight and the time you took them.
+You will meet with your nurse before surgery.
+Tell your nurse the dose of any medications (including patches and creams) you took after midnight and the time you took them.
 Your nurse will give you medications to help prevent you from getting nauseous and manage your pain after surgery.

 Meet With Your Anesthesiologist